isaacnmm/pestpolicy-hugo2XX/content/posts/do-spiders-have-hearts/index.md

 To guarantee that the blood flows in one-way, the spider's heart has simple valves.
 Also, the spider has a 30 to 200 heart rate (beats in every minute) varying with level of activity or species.
 1. Negative pressure is what will allow the spider's haemolymph to return in its heart - this particularly occurs when the heart relaxes in between the beats.
 2.

 But the haemolymph that's pump[ed into the spiders cephalothorax is moved via unique channels though pedicel whenver the blood pressure is high in its cephalothorax compared to that in the abdomen.
-3. Further, the haemolymph would collect in the lacunae prior to diffusing into the lamellae of the[book lungs](https://pestpolicy.com/do-spiders-have-lungs/)and taken up via the heart's tissue spaces getting in through the ostia (tiny holes).
+3. Further, the haemolymph would collect in the lacunae prior to diffusing into the lamellae of the[book lungs](https://pestpolicy.com/do-spiders-have-lungs/)andtaken up via the heart's tissue spaces getting in through the ostia (tiny holes).
 4.

 The secondaryhaemolymph pumping is great since there exists cephalothorax muscles that'll expand and compress to allow easy movement of the spider's legs.
 5. Every cephalothorax compression makes the haemolymph that has lost oxygen back via the pedicle moving towards the book lungs for gas exchange and finally getting back to the spider's heart.
 6.

-However, researchers noted that when the spider moves its legs vigorously, its[heart rate will increase](http://www.diva-portal. org/smash/record. jsf? pid=diva2: 871756)due to a rise in pressure of the haemolymph in the spider's cephalothorax that increase fluid flow into the abdomen.
+However, researchers noted that when the spider moves its legs vigorously, its[heart rate will increase](http://www.diva-portal.org/smash/record.jsf?pid=diva2:871756)dueto a rise in pressure of the haemolymph in the spider's cephalothorax that increase fluid flow into the abdomen.
 7. This on the other hand reduces the flow of haemolymph into the cephalothorax from the abdomen through the spider's anterior aorta.

 This, therefore, makes the heart rate to slow down as a compensation mechanism.